ffund/run-my-experiment-on-geni-blog/2017-02-14-nyquist-formula-relating-data-rate-and-bandwidth.md

 This experiment looks at the relationship between data transmission rate, bandwidth, and modulation scheme, as described by the Nyquist formula.

 It should take about 60-120 minutes to run this experiment, but you will need to have reserved that time in advance.
-This experiment uses wireless resources (specifically, either the [WITest](http://witestlab.poly.edu) testbed or either the sb3 or sb7 sandbox at [ORBIT](http://geni.orbit-lab.org)), and you can only use wireless resources on GENI during a reservation.
+This experiment uses wireless resources (either the sb3 or sb7 sandbox at [ORBIT](http://orbit-lab.org)), and you can only use wireless resources on ORBIT/COSMOS during a reservation.

-To reproduce this experiment on GENI, you will need an account on the [GENI Portal](http://groups.geni.net/geni/wiki/SignMeUp), and you will need to have [joined a project](http://groups.geni.net/geni/wiki/JoinAProject).
-You should have already [uploaded your SSH keys to the portal](http://groups.geni.net/geni/wiki/HowTo/LoginToNodes).
-The project lead of the project you belong to must have [enabled wireless for the project](https://portal.geni.net/secure/wimax-enable.php).
-Finally, you must have reserved time on either [WITest](https://witestlab.poly.edu/respond/sites/witest/activity/reservation-calendar) or a sandbox at [ORBIT](http://geni.orbit-lab.org) (either sb3 or sb7), and you must run this experiment during your reserved time.
+To reproduce this experiment on ORBIT/COSMOS, you will need an account, and you will need to have joined a project.
+You should have already uploaded your SSH keys to your profile.
+Finally, you must have reserved time on a sandbox at [ORBIT](http://orbit-lab.org) (either sb3 or sb7), and you must run this experiment during your reserved time.

 * Skip to [Results](#results)
 * Skip to [Run my experiment](#runmyexperiment)